Rana-ElRobi/PCA-on-SNPs/README.md

 -  Step 1  : Generate simulated SNPs data
   - Simulate a data set containing 2000 observations `obs`(1000 cases and 1000 controls) and `snps` 100 SNPs , where `intr.vec <- c(3, 2, 2) `one three-way and two  two-way interactions are chosen randomly to be explanatory  for the case-control status.

+- Step 2 : Apply PCA
+  - Principal component analysis is a method of extracting important variables (in form of components) from a large set of variables available in a data set.
+It extracts low dimensional set of features from a high dimensional data set with a motive to capture as much information as possible.

+- `prcomp(sim.snps$data, scale. = F)`
+	- Appling pca by `prcomp` function
+	- Set parameter `scale. = T` to normalize the variables to have standard 	deviation equals to 1.
+	- By default `center` , set it centers the variable to have mean equals to zero

+- Resultant object `snp.comp` ,has 5 componants:
+	- `[1] "sdev"     "rotation" "center"   "scale"    "x" `
+	- `snp.comp$sdev`   -> eigen values
+	- `snp.comp$rotation`  -> eigen vectors
+	- `snp.comp$x`  -> scores

+	> x ? if retx is true the value of the rotated data (the centred (and scaled if requested) data multiplied by the rotation matrix) is returned.
+Hence, cov(x) is the diagonal matrix diag(sdev^2).
+For the formula method, napredict() is applied to handle the treatment of values omitted by the na.action.